 The best social media strategy is a strategy that can be implemented.

-We thoroughly research the competitive environment to understand the strengths, opportunities and threats imposed by external conditions.
-This includes capturing competitive tweets and posts so that we know what the competition is doing.
-Knowing what they are doing is the only way to beat them.
-This step can take up to a month depending on how established your social media presence is.
+We thoroughly research the competitive environment to understand the strengths, opportunities and threats.
+These factors may be influenced by internal or external conditions.
+This process involves capturing competitive tweets and posts so that we know what the competition and related peers are doing.
+Knowing what others are doing is the first step to formulating a strategy that will actually work.
+This step can take up to a month depending on how established you and your peers are.

-Parallel to the competitive analysis we hammer out a discussion document so that we can talk about the fundamentals of the plan.
+While the competitive analysis is ongoing we also develop a discussion document.
+This document covers the fundamentals of the social media strategy.
 It’s best if we can bring in as many relevant team members as possible into the discussion so that we can get different perspectives of the challenges and opportunities.